 Who We Are

 WOMEN ON MISSION have a passion for missions.
-We meet the second Monday of each month at 11:30 in the Ministry Center.
+We meet the second Monday of each month at 11:30 in the Buchanan Hall under the Rock Chapel.
 Each month a special speaker is invited to share with us his/her time of ministry on the field, whether it be overseas or here in the United States.
 We have heard speakers from Russia, Albania, Turkey, Peru, Honduras, Tanzania, and many other places around the globe, as well as representatives from the ministry to refugees in Clarkston, GA, Out of Darkness Ministry in Atlanta, Voice of the Martyrs, and many other U.S.-based mission groups.
 We each receive a blessing from hearing the testimonies of these speakers.
 Often we learn of ways we can be involved in reaching out to the lost through these ministries.

 Be a part of WOM